lutimoth/lutimoth/README.md

 - 📢 I have experience with MySQL and PostgreSQL for data querying, JOINS, UNION, and window functions
 - 🔭 I am looking to use my data science skills to solve business problems!
 (Looking for a job)
 - ⚡ Fun fact: I used to be a professor and a streamer!
 I greatly enjoy using my communication skills and content creation!
-- 🧠I am currently supporting The Knowledge House as a KKCF Instructor!
+- 🧠 I am currently supporting The Knowledge House as a KKCF Instructor!

 <!--
 [![Leetcode Stats](https://leetcard.jacoblin.cool/lutimoth?animation=False)](https://leetcode.com/lutimoth)